benjaminvialle/MarkUs-VM/README.rst

 4. Create an account on Github and configure a SSH key

-5. Clone the MarkUs-VM repository and update submodules
+5. Clone the MarkUs-VM repository and update submodules with `git clone https://github.com/benjaminvialle/MarkUs-VM.git` and `git submodule update --init`

 6. Create a symbolic link called Vagrant file and pointing to Vagrantfile.development or Vagrantfile.production to Vagrantfile (according